GeorgieasaService/aws-bootcamp-cruddur-2023/journal/week1.md

 #### **Docker Compose**
-It is a tool for defining and running multi container Docker Applications (It's a .yml file).
+It is a tool for defining and running multi-container Docker Applications (It's a .yml file).

 ### Tool to identify vulnerabilities in your Docker Compose
 Snyk OpenSource Security